Davedtech/Davedtech/README.md

 ### Hello,I'm David Agbe 👋

 - 🔭 I’m currently working on Devops project!
-- 🌱 I’m currently learning Devops.
+- 🌱 I’m currently learning Devops tools and also python.
-- 👯 I’m looking to collaborate on zoom
+- 👯 I’m looking to collaborate with other Devops engineer
 - 🤔 I’m looking for help with ways of breaking into the cloud space as a devops engineer.
-- 💬 Ask me about any tech related stuff.
+- 💬 Ask me about Networking fundatmentals.
-- 📫 How to reach me:Linkedin - @[https://www.linkedin.com/in/david-agbe](url)
+- 📫 How to reach me:Linkedin - @[linkedin.com/in/david-agbe](https://www.linkedin.com/public-profile/settings?)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love soccer,afro-beat music and love to pose in front of the camera.